 To obtain an EMST refund form, view Berkheimer's Tax Innovation website.

 Per Capita Tax

 Upper Providence Township has abolished its per capita tax by Ordinance 526 effective February 27, 2020.
 Therefore, the per capita tax bill that you have recently received was sent to you in error.
 Please disregard this bill.

 If you have already sent payment you will be issued a refund.

 View the Berkheimer Associates website to find answers for many of your questions.

 County & School District Taxes

 Delaware County and the Rose Tree Media School District levy separate taxes that are not included on your Upper Providence Township real estate tax bill.

 Property Tax/Rent Rebate Program

-For more information, contact Property Tax Relief: call 717-787-6960 or View Pennsylvania Department of Revenue for detailed information and forms.
+For more information, contact Property Tax Relief: call 717-787-6960 or View the Pennsylvania Department of Revenue website for detailed information and forms.